singh-na/embsys310/README.md

 ### EMBSYS 310 (2020)
-This repository is setup to submit assigments for **Embedded Systems 310** course at UW taught by Tamer Awad.
+This repository is setup to submit **Embedded Systems 310** course assignments taught at University of Washington by Tamer Awad.